-DJI Pocket 4: Specs, Price & April 20 Launch
+DJI Osmo Pocket 4: Specs, Price & US Availability

-Here's the complete breakdown of everything we know — confirmed specs, pricing tiers, what's changed from the Pocket 3, and whether it's worth your money.
+Here's the complete breakdown — confirmed specs, pricing tiers, the new Pocket 4 Pro, what's changed from the Pocket 3, and whether it's worth your money.

 DJI Pocket 4 Launch Date